 We therefore highly recommended going through an agency.
 They find the students for you and arrange payment so you get to concentrate on the teaching.
 There are quite a few different agencies out there at the moment and deciding which one to sign up with can be confusing.
 Some offer higher rates of pay than others, some offer better support than others whereas some, may pay a little less but can offer you plenty of consistent work.

-The rates are pay are really good ranging from $22 – $26 per hour.
 This amount goes a long way in many parts of the world so you would only need to work a few hours a day to keep yourself travelling.
-And of course because of their flexible working policy you can dictate your own hours and work as much as you want.
+And of course, because of their flexible working policy, you can dictate your own hours and work as much as you want.
 They also have a highly supportive community so you can share ideas and experiences, and get advice from your peers.

-For more information, and to apply, you can access the Magic Ears website right here.
+For more information, and to apply, you can access the Cambly website right here.

 What you need

-You really do not need much tp get started as an Online English teacher.
+You really do not need much to get started as an Online English teacher.

 First up, you will need a good, dependable laptop.
 Do not cheap out on this.
 Look at it as an investment in yourself and your future.
 If your laptop breaks down or cuts out, then you will lose work.
 Check out this post to find the best travel laptop.